 Skiing and snowboarding, whilst great fun, can be extremely tiring.
 Make sure to take regular breaks, eat plenty of food to make up for the burnt calories, and drink plenty of water to ensure you get the most out of your trip.

-Before heading off, make sure that you have suitable winter sport insurance in place for the activities you’ll be partaking in.
+Before heading off, make sure that you have suitable winter sports insurance in place for the activities you’ll be partaking in.
 This might include cover for ski equipment, piste closure, and medical emergencies, so check that you’re fully protected before you go.

 Read our disclaimer.